r3nya/redux-utils/README.md

 ---

+#### Quick Note
+This package is currently unmaintained if you would like to maintain it, let me know :)

+---

 ##### Usage

 The two custom functions that come with redux-utils are `createAction` and `createApiAction`.
 They do what their names says.